The Dahdaleh Institute is home to the highest caliber of global health research with real-world impact.

 Global Health Foresighting

-The Dahdaleh Institute (pronounced DA-da-ly) was founded in 2015 at York University, Toronto, Canada, through an endowment from Victor Phillip Dahdaleh.
+The Dahdaleh Institute was founded in 2015 at York University, Toronto, Canada, through an endowment from Victor Phillip Dahdaleh.
 Dahdaleh’s donation is the largest by an alumnus in the university’s history.

 Six York University Faculties - Education, Environmental Studies, Health, Lassonde School of Engineering, Liberal Arts & Professional Studies and Osgoode Hall Law School - collaborated over the following years to make the Dahdaleh Institute a reality.
 With the appointment of Dr. James Orbinksi as inaugural Director in 2017, the Dahdaleh Institute’s academic priorities and operations took shape.